by-student-2017/QM2Thermo/README.md

 This formulation captures the effect of anharmonicity on thermal conductivity.
 Larger γ values (stronger anharmonicity) result in smaller A values, reducing the predicted thermal conductivity accordingly.

-### CN × γ Hybrid Correction for Slack Model Parameter A
+### CN × γ Hybrid Correction for Slack Model Parameter A (Not implemented in Seebeck_analysis.f90)
+- The parameters have not yet been decided, so it has not been implemented in the code.

 This README documents the hybrid correction formula for estimating the empirical parameter **A** in the Slack model for lattice thermal conductivity.
 The formula integrates both structural and anharmonic effects using coordination number (CN) and Grüneisen parameter (γ).

 #### Hybrid Correction Formula